 Awards and Publications

-Mélanie published her first children's book, You Are Not A Princess (And That's Ok!), in 2019.
+Mélanie recently published her second children's book, The Book That Makes No Sense.
+She also wrote You Are Not A Princess (And That's Ok!), in 2019.

 Interviews & Media

 - Washington Post: How COVID Changed the Holidays